electron/electron/docs/api/context-bridge.md

 ## Methods

-The `contextBridge` module has the following instance methods:
+The `contextBridge` module has the following methods:

 ### `contextBridge.exposeInMainWorld(apiKey, api)`